After getting a master's degree in Literature, Publishing, and Mass Media, Teodora spent most of her... | See full bio

 (What to Become)

-But we’re talking about all types of violence here – physical, verbal, even sexual.
-The worst part is that most of the time, teachers don’t report those cases in order to protect their students, workplace violence statistics show.
+The worst part is that most of the time, workplace violence statistics show that they don’t report those cases to protect their students.

-7. 7% of fatalities that occurred in the workplace have been a result of hitting, kicking, beating, and/or pushing.
+8. 7% of fatalities in the workplace have resulted from hitting, kicking, beating, or pushing.

 Physical assault at the workplace can include multiple acts of violence, such as hitting, kicking, beating, clawing, and pushing.